3 Elements That Makes Outsourcing Work

 • Performance standards

 Next, you need a quality standard.
-This standard communicates exactly how you will evaluate if they have delivered to your level of expectations or not.
+This standard communicates exactly how you plan to evaluate if they delivered what you expectations or not.

-Finally, the performance standard communicates your expectation on delivery.
+Finally, the performance standard communicates your expectation on delivery when outsourcing work.
 When do you expect it, and how should it be delivered?
-If it’s over a long period of time, what kind of status reporting do you expect and how should it be communicated to you.
+If the work takes a long period of time you want to get status reporting.
+Make sure you communicated the frequency of reporting that you expect.

-Pretty simple, it doesn’t get done more times than not.
+Pretty simple, but it doesn’t get done enough.
 Think back to a time when you asked someone to do something for you and were disappointed.
 Which of these 3 things did you forget to communicate?

 We do it every day with everyone around us.
 We do it with our friends, spouse, and children.
-So, why are we surprised when we get the same result in our business?
+So, why are we surprised when we get the same result in our business when we outsourcing work?
+If you need help schedule some time with me to get it right!

-Share your experiences here of how you have found ways to improve your outsourcing opportunities.
+Share your experiences here of how you have found ways to improve opportunities for outsourcing work.
 How has being able to effectively outsource for needed capacity helped you grow your business?